renatabiniek/moodbox/README.md

 **Agile methodology:**

 The development of this project was managed with the principles of agile methodology in mind.
-Atomic user stories were definied at the start of the project and grouped according to the MoSCoW prioritization approach.
+Atomic user stories were defined at the start of the project and grouped according to the MoSCoW prioritization approach.
 Around the recommended 60% of user stories are identified as the must-have features.
-Futher user stories were added throughout the development.
+Further user stories were added throughout the development.
 Only limited number of user stories was worked on and completed in each iteration.

 The user stories were recorded and managed via the Github issues functionality and the Projects Kanban Board.
 The list can be viewed [here](https://github.com/renatabiniek/moodbox/projects/1).

 **Site User:**

-* As a site user, I can quickly learn what the site is about so I can decide if it offers something I want.
+* As a site user, I can quickly learn what the site is about so that I can decide if it offers something I want.
 * As a site user, I can easily navigate the site so that I can find the page I want to go to.
 * As a site user, I can find MoodBox social accounts so that I can stay up to date with their news.
 * As a site user, I can see in the site menu which page I'm currently on so that I know which part of the website I'm in.